baljinderxd/IPU-Result-Bot/README.md

 - [x] Show internal and external marks in graph.

 ## New Ideas To Implement
-i) Comparison between results of students: Two enrollment numbers as input will be processed and bot will send the comparison graphs. ii) Saving data to database: Use any database service to save the results instead of using text files. iii) Save enrollment number: An option for users to save enrollment numbers to save time by not having to type roll no again and again. iv) Adding more to results: Addidng more details like CGPA, SGPA while displaying results.
+i) Comparison between results of students: Two enrollment numbers as input will be processed and bot will send the comparison graphs. <br>
+ii) Saving data to database: Use any database service to save the results instead of using text files. <br>
+iii) Save enrollment number: An option for users to save enrollment numbers to save time by not having to type roll no again and again. <br>
+iv) Adding more to results: Addidng more details like CGPA, SGPA while displaying results. <br>
 v) Backlogs support: Add support for reappear results for correct results of backlog students.